-CALL SIGNALLING PROTOCOLS AND MEDIA STREAM PACKETIZATION FOR PACKET-BASED MULTIMEDIA COMMUNICATION SYSTEMS considering the widespread adoption of and the increasing use of Recommendation H.320 for videophony and videoconferencing services over networks conforming to the N-ISDN characteristics specified in the I-series Recommendations, appreciating the desirability and benefits of enabling the above services to be carried, wholly or in part, over Local Area Networks while also maintaining the capability of interworking with H.320 terminals, and noting the characteristics and performances of the many types of Local Area Network which are of potential interest, recommends that systems and equipment meeting the requirements of Recommendations H.322 or H.323 are utilized to provide these facilities.
+CALL SIGNALLING PROTOCOLS AND MEDIA STREAM PACKETIZATION FOR PACKET-BASED MULTIMEDIA COMMUNICATION SYSTEMS considering the widespread adoption of and the increasing use of Recommendation H.320 for videophony and videoconferencing services over networks conforming to the N-ISDN characteristics specified in the I-series Recommendations, appreciating the desirability and benefits of enabling the above services to be carried, wholly or in part, over Local Area Networks while also maintaining the capability of interworking with H.320 terminals, and noting the characteristics and performances of the many types of Local Area Network which are of potential interest.

-(revised in 1998)
+(revised in 1999)

-The ITU-T,
+The ITU-T.